What is Neurofeedback?

 analysing our brain waves and providing the client with

 positive feedback during training.
-Initially, it was used
+Initially, it was first used

 to treat patients with epilepsy, but has developed drastically